emcsteez/emcsteez/README.md

 Hi, I’m Elijah Bowers
-I’m interested in becoming more skilled in programming literacy I’m currently learning HTML, CSS, and JS in my web fundamentals course I’m looking to collaborate on anything that will help me learn How to reach me www.linkedin.com/in/elijahb603dev/
+I’m interested in becoming more skilled in programming literacy I have learned HTML, CSS, and JS in my web fundamentals course.
+Passed Python, and now currently in Java.
+I’m looking to collaborate on anything that will help me learn How to reach me www.linkedin.com/in/elijahb603dev/